evanmcook/study.norns.online/collections/_posts/2020-12-20 helloNorns.md

 so i did that.

+## so, we do this
+before i began programming, i thought out a list of things i would like my script to do. the list was
+- [ ] press a button, make a drum sound
+- [ ] left and right paw make different sound
+- [ ] display a different image when a sound is triggered

 TODO
 - [ ] make a button press display text
 - [ ] put one drum on softcut